 The blastocysts are then either frozen for a future transfer into your uterus, or biopsied for PGT-A (chromosome) testing, and then frozen.

-In Canada, known egg donation must be altruistic (payment of a known donor is prohibited beyond reasonable expenses related to treatment).
+In Canada, known egg donation must be altruistic (payment of a directed donor is prohibited beyond reasonable expenses related to treatment).
+Counselling and a legal agreement are completed before starting any medications.

-In order to become a known egg donor at Olive, the egg donor must:
+In order to become a directed egg donor at Olive, the egg donor must:

 Next: Gestational Carrier Program (Surrogacy)